PTI-Clima/quality_control/README.md

 ### Version 1.0, April 2023.

-- First version on GitHub, based on an old couple of functions from 2016
+- First version on GitHub, based on the work that Miquel Tomás did back in 2016
 - Giving package structure
 - Implementation of test functions
 - Update README with installation instructions